srodriguez99/Discord-TestBot/README.md

 var random = Math.floor(Math.random() * 10)+1;
 This sectino is used to creat a random number bettwen 1 to 10 without being a decimal

+The second part of the bot is ment to kick and ban users

+To do so simply do !kick user to kick and !ban user to ban